 #1.
 Knee Sleeves for PowerLifters

-Powerlifters use knee sleeves for support and stability of the knee joint during training.
+Powerlifters use knee sleeves to support and stabilize the knee joint during training.
 But they will not go for any type of knee support.
-They usually go for a more rigid and stiff knee sleeve because they use heavier loads frequently during training.
+They usually wear a more rigid and stiff knee sleeve because they frequently use heavier loads during training.

-The sleeves provide a powerlifter with added compression as well as build's his confidence during the substantial movement of objects.
-Approved sleeves for the competition will give the athlete warmth during long breaks as well as mental reassurance.
-Powerlifters require reassurance that they can manage the weight without injury.
+The sleeves provide a powerlifter with added compression and build his confidence during the substantial movement of objects.
+Approved sleeves for the competition will give the athlete warmth and mental reassurance during long breaks.
+Powerlifters require reassurance that they can manage their weight without injury.

 Weight lifters also need joint support and warmth.
 As a weight lifter, you will require very flexible sleeves that do not hinder the joint from moving.
-You don't need stiff and rigid envelopes because you catch the weight when squatting.
-You, therefore, don't need a sleeve that will limit you from achieving squatting depth.
-You will also require warmth in the knee joints during the rest periods as well as comfort.
+You don't need stiff, rigid envelopes because you catch the weight when squatting.
+You, therefore, don't need a sleeve that will allow you to achieve squatting depth.
+You will also require warmth and comfort in the knee joints during the rest periods.
 A thicker, stiffer sleeve will not guarantee you the support desired.

-If you are this type of athlete, you will need a versatile sleeve.
-You will look for a jacket designed in a way that will support your knee joint and allow natural movement.
-For example, someone doing aerobics will require a thinner sleeve that's flexible to his/her actions other than a thicker jacket that will confine movements.
+You will need a versatile sleeve if you are this type of athlete.
+You will look for a jacket designed to support your knee joint and allow natural movement.
+For example, someone doing aerobics will require a thinner sleeve that's flexible to his/her actions rather than a thicker jacket that will confine movements.

 Conclusion